Rohan-Kumar-Jain/FileManagementServer/README.md

 This is a file management application providing a REST API to upload and delete file globally.

-File management application is deployed on https://global-file-upload.herokuapp.com/
+The Application is hosted at : https://global-file-upload.herokuapp.com/

 ## Install